dcl-docs/project-example/README.md

 ## Create an RStudio project

-The first step is to create an RStudio project for your directory.
-The project should live at the top level of your directory.
+The first step is to create an RStudio project.

+The dcl package contains an RStudio project template with a predefined folder structure and a Makefile template.
+To use our template, you'll need to install the dcl package if you haven't already.
+The following code will install the dcl package from GitHub:

+`devtools::install_github("stanford-datalab/dcl")`

+Now, you can create a project using our template.

 * Click on the project drop-down menu in the upper-right corner of RStudio.
 * Select _New Project_.
-* Select _Create project from existing directory_.
-Select your directory.
+* Select _New Directory_ > _DCL Project_.
+* Name your directory, then click _Create Project_.

 You should now have a file called __[your directory's name].Rproj__.
 Now, every time you want to work on your project, open this RStudio project.

-## Setup your folders
+Note that if you created a directory for your project before creating an RStudio project, you can't use RStudio's project templates.
+It's therefore easiest to create a directory by using the RStudio Project wizard (by following the steps we just laid out), instead of first creating a directory and then adding in a project.

+## Folder organization

-Now, create your folders.
-We suggest you use the following folders:
+If you used the DCL Project template, you'll have a directory with the following folders:

 * __data__: cleaned data
 * __data-raw__: raw data